communitiesuk/submit-social-housing-lettings-and-sales-data-infrastructure/README.md

 5. Finally run `terraform init` again.
 It should ask if you want to copy over the state file (from local to the backend), type in `yes` when prompted.
 Once complete, the state management is now setup for all accounts and you can begin to work on the infrastructure.

+## Using tools
+While developing the codebase, you can run the tools below locally to check the Terraform using the commands below.
+The Terraform pipeline also makes use of these same tools.

+### Terraform
+#### terraform fmt
+- Make sure you are at the root of the codebase to check all files.
+- Run `terraform fmt -recursive` - this checks the formatting of all terraform files in the current directory and all its subdirectories.

+#### terraform validate
+- Make sure you are at the root of the `meta`, `development`, `staging` or `production` folders.
+- Make sure that you have run `terraform init` in these folders.
+- `terraform validate` - runs checks that verify whether a configuration is syntactically valid and internally consistent, regardless of any provided variables or existing state.
+It is thus primarily useful for general verification of reusable modules, including correctness of attribute names and value types.

+### tflint
+- Make sure you are at the root of the codebase to check all files and initialise the plugins
+- `tflint --init` - this will install any plugins defined in the [.tflint.hcl](.tflint.hcl) configuration file
+- `tflint --recursive --config "$(pwd)/.tflint.hcl" --format=compact --color` - this will check the terraform files against a rule set for AWS, mainly to find possible errors (such as incorrect instance types), warn about deprecated syntax and unused declarations, and to enforce best practices and naming conventions.

+### tfsec
+- Make sure you are at the root of the codebase to check all files
+- `tfsec` - this will complete a static analysis security scan of the terraform code
+- On Windows machines, ensure you use this command in terminal run as an administrator!
+Otherwise, it will not complete all the checks it should and the result will be unreliable.
+- Note

+### checkov
+- Make sure you are at the root of the codebase to check all files
+- `checkov --quiet --download-external-modules true --directory .` - this will scan and check for any misconfigurations in our terraform

+### A note about external modules
+- We use [Cloud Posse](https://github.com/cloudposse) `tfstate-backend` and `s3-bucket` modules in [modules/backend/main.tf](terraform/modules/backend/main.tf) to help set up the backend.
+Be aware, that the source code of these external modules contain statements to ignore certain `tfesc` and `checkov` rules that would otherwise be flagged.
+In general these ignore rules look sensible given how these modules are designed.